-Let us recall that the proposed Algorithm \ref{alg_coverage2} moves the sensors only vertical and horizontal fashion and reduces the $a$-total movement on the unit square to the $a$-total movement in the unit interval.
+Let us recall that the proposed Algorithm \ref{alg_coverage2} moves the sensors only vertical and horizontal fashion and reduces the $a$-total displacement on the unit square to the $a$-total displacement on the unit interval.

-Hence Algorithm \ref{alg_coverage2} can be extended for the random sensors on the $m$-dimensional cube $[0,1]^m,$ when $m>2.$ We can similary to Square Sensing Radius (see Definition \ref{def:square}) define $m$-Dimensional Cube Sensing Radius, move the sensors only according to the axes and reduce the $a$-total movement on the unit cube to the $a$-total movement in the unit interval.
+Hence Algorithm \ref{alg_coverage2} can be extended for the random sensors on the $m$-dimensional cube $[0,1]^m,$ when $m>2.$ We can similary to Square Sensing Radius (see Definition \ref{def:square}) define $m$-Dimensional Cube Sensing Radius, move the sensors only according to the axes and reduce the $a$-total displacement on the unit cube to the $a$-total displacement on the unit interval.

-Namely, for the sensors with the identical $m$-cube sensing radius $r_m>\frac{1}{2n^{1/m}}$ (the sum of sensing area of $n$ sensors is greater than the area of unit cube) and the interference distance $s<\frac{1}{n^{1/m}}$ is it possible to give an algorithm with $O\left(n^{1-\frac{a}{m}}\right)$ expected $a$-total movement for all powers $a>0.$ However, Theorem \ref{thm:const2} can be generalized for the random sensors on $m$-dimensional cube, when $m>2,$ the \textit{proposed generalization is weak.}
+Namely, for the sensors with the identical $m$-cube sensing radius $r_m>\frac{1}{2n^{1/m}}$ (the sum of sensing area of $n$ sensors is greater than the area of unit cube) and the interference distance $s<\frac{1}{n^{1/m}}$ it is possible to give an algorithm with $O\left(n^{1-\frac{a}{m}}\right)$ expected $a$-total displacement for all powers $a>0.$ However, even though Theorem \ref{thm:const2} can be generalized for the random sensors with the identical $m$-cube sensing radius $r_m>\frac{1}{2n^{1/m}}$ on $m$-dimensional cube, when $m>2,$ the \textit{proposed generalization is weak.}